antonia-had/Generalized_fish_game/README.md

 * Visualize solutions on parallel axis plot by running parallel_coordinate.py

-Stage 2 - Re-evaluation of solutions in other SOW
+Stage 2 - Re-evaluation of solutions in other SOWs

 * Generate Latin Hypercube Sample of deeply uncertain parameters by running sh sample_parameters.sh.
-To replicate the analysis with the same SOW as in the paper, skip this step and use the parameter_samples.txt file already found in this directory.
+To replicate the analysis with the same SOWs as in the paper, skip this step and use the parameter_samples.txt file already found in this directory.

 * Within the Generalized directory, create two directories: resim_objs and resim_cnstr

 * Re-simulate all identified solutions in all generated SOW by running qsub resimulate_fish_game.sh

+* The sampled SOWs that are used to demostrate dynamics in the paper are the following (with python indexing): 70, 212, 1280, and 3489.
+These will be different if you generated your own Latin Hypercube Sample, and need to be identified using the conditional equations mentioned in the paper